kylekeesling/gdi-ruby-class-notes/README.md

 - [Wedding Numbers](https://gist.github.com/kylekeesling/a0c60a2aa0aee28f9189) - Outputs numbers as words with proper conjunctions - like you'd see on a wedding invite

 ## Class 5 Project
--[My Adventure Game](https://github.com/kylekeesling/adventure) - my crack at the exercise from Class 5
+- [My Adventure Game](https://github.com/kylekeesling/adventure) - my crack at the exercise from Class 5

 ## Text Editors